- How to get grounded

 As word of the benefits of Earthing has spread over the years, various knock-off products have appeared on the market.
 I cannot speak to their effectiveness or safety.
 I am sometimes asked about do-it-yourself grounding devices that are posted on the Internet.
 It is impossible to check them out for safety and effectiveness.
 The vast majority of people have neither the time nor interest to build such things.

 Earthing products do not “run” on electricity.
 If you plug the cord into your outlet, you are not plugging into electricity, just to the Earth.
 Technically, that means to the grounding system — a safety system — built into modern houses and buildings.
 I have tested and refined all the products I have designed with effectiveness, convenience, and safety in mind.
-They can be seen at earthing.com and groundtherapy.com, and the companies’ distributor networks.
+They can be seen at amazon.com, earthing.com, and the company’s distributor network.

 Earthing for pain, injuries, and health issues – day or night